Lib Tech Terrain Wrecker 2019 - 2018

 Flex: Feels mediumish for sure.

 Sizing: The Lib Tech Terrain Wrecker has a wider width underfoot that I’m normally comfortable with but for some reason my size 9’s.
 Peter felt the same way as I did and it felt like a proper fit for our boot size without being slow or cumbersome like some mid/wideish boards like this can be for our boot size.
 Jimbo (11) and Tim (11.5) had no problem with this board and didn’t notice much or any toe/heel drag on a carve.
-I think the 160 would of been a better fit for them but it’s still pretty good for their boot size.
+I think the 160 would have been a better fit for them but it’s still pretty good for their boot size.

 On Snow Feel: It’s a little loose underfoot but that’s what hybrid rocker is all about.
 If it’s harder snow it will feel a little like it’s going to want to spin on you but when the snow is softer it’s a bit more playful.
 It’s got a playful feel to it that doesn’t feel like there is much confidence if you get off your game.